Mohammed-Yussif/E-Learning/README.md

 2. Install dependencies using `composer install`.
 3. Configure the database settings in the `.env` file.
 4. Start the development server with `php artisan serve`.

-## Contributing

-Contributions are welcome!
-Please follow the contribution guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).